polkadot-js/docs/docs/kusama/constants.md

 - **interface**: `api.consts.electionProviderMultiPhase.betterSignedThreshold`
 - **summary**:    The minimum amount of improvement to the solution score that defines a solution as  "better" in the Signed phase.

+### maxBackersPerWinner: `u32`
+- **interface**: `api.consts.electionProviderMultiPhase.maxBackersPerWinner`
+- **summary**:    Maximum number of voters that can support a winner in an election solution.

+   This is needed to ensure election computation is bounded.

 ### maxWinners: `u32`
 - **interface**: `api.consts.electionProviderMultiPhase.maxWinners`
-- **summary**:    The maximum number of winners that can be elected by this `ElectionProvider`  implementation.
+- **summary**:    Maximum number of winners that an election supports.

    Note: This must always be greater or equal to `T::DataProvider::desired_targets()`.